hphilpotts/recipesme-react-spa/README.md

 Image upload added, file is being attached successfully to the formInput object, using an `imageUploadHandler` function.
 During previous attempts at similar image upload functionality I was not making use of `target.files[]` and instead updating form data states with a file path.

+My next step is to allow for multiple ingredients / steps to be added to a recipe.
+My intial thoughts are to move these input out into child components.

+After some experimentation, I've got to the point where the two child components (`AddIngredient.js`, `AddStep.js`) update the `formInput` state in their parent `AddRecipe` component.
+The next step is to render the newly added ingredient/step array elements within the form and re-render a new, empty form field so that multiple steps/ingredients can be added.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.
 - Footer nav icons do not update correctly if user manually navigates to a path.